hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 ### <a name="session_destroy"></a> /v1/session/destroy/\<session\>

 The destroy endpoint is hit with a PUT and destroys the given session.
-By default, the local datacenter is used, but the "?dc=" query parameter can be used to specify the datacenter.
+By default, the local datacenter is used, but the `?dc=` query parameter can be used to specify the datacenter.

 The session being destroyed must be provided on the path.